-The Ahi order was indigenous to Turks, an establishment for merchants and craftsmen founded during the Anatolian Seljuk period.
-Its place of foundation and inception, that is its homeland, is Anatolia.
+The Ahi order, which is was indigenous to Turks, is an establishment for merchants and craftsmen and was founded during the Anatolian Seljuk period.
+An Ahi is a person, which has a skill in arts, commerce or profession.
+Its place of foundation and establishment, in other words its homeland, is Anatolia.
 The Ahi community borrowed its moral values that it adopted and was trying to promulgate from the customs and traditions of old Turkish nomads.
 Ahi community was a group that defended their place of life and fought for it.